How to send money to Switzerland

 Case study: Helène Sends Money to Switzerland

-After completing her studies in Geneva, Helène celebrated her graduation with a trip to Melbourne, after three weeks she knew she wanted to find a job in Canada and stay.
-After joining an accounting firm with an office on the beach, she started looking for cheap, easy ways to send money to Geneva to help maintain the flat she co-owns with her sister.
-The Swiss franc is a relatively rare currency, so it’s difficult for Helène to find a bank offering transfers to Switzerland.
+After completing her studies in Geneva, Helène celebrated her graduation with a trip to Quebec, and after three weeks, she knew she wanted to find a job in Canada and stay.
+After joining an accounting firm, she started looking for cheap, easy ways to send money to Geneva to help maintain the apartment she co-owns with her sister.

 Before making a transfer, Helène takes the time to weigh the costs and foreign exchange benefits of different money transfer options.
 She compares the cost of sending $1000 Canadian dollars via a specialist money transfer service and via a bank.

 |Money transfer service||Bank|

-In the above comparison, it’s clear that transferring via a bank incurs both transfer and receiving fees, as well as a longer delivery delay.
-Besides a better exchange rate, the money transfer service doesn’t charge any fees and delivers up to two days earlier than the bank.
+In the above comparison, it’s clear that transferring via a bank incurs both higher transfer fees and poorer exchange rates, as well as a longer delivery time.
+Besides a better exchange rate, the money transfer service doesn’t charge very high fees and delivers up to three days earlier than the bank.

-Factors to compare when sending money to Switzerland?
+Factors to compare when sending money to Switzerland

-The Swiss franc is one of the world’s strongest currencies, so you’ll be looking for a service that can give you the best value for your Australian dollars.
+The Swiss franc is one of the world’s strongest currencies, so you’ll be looking for a service that can give you the best value for your Canadian dollars.
+Compare the following factors:

 - Exchange rates.
 Finding the best deal starts with a good, competitive exchange rate.
-While some companies offer a relatively good exchange rate for your dollars, be wary of additional fees – transfer or receiving – that they may levy.
+While some companies offer a relatively good exchange rate for your dollars, be wary of additional fees – transfer or receiving fees – that they may levy.
 High fees can offset any savings from a good exchange rate.

 - Fees.
 The cost of making a transfer varies from service to service.
 While some offer completely free transfers, others charge a transfer fee for their service.
 Some might only charge a receiving fee in the destination currency.
 Some companies charge both a transfer and a receiving fee, but then offer competitive exchange rates to attract customers.

 - Pick-up methods.
-In this case, the simpler, the better.
-Go for a service that offers direct deposits or that has pick-up locations close to where your recipient lives.
-But always make sure no matter the method of pick-up it is the best option for the recipient.
+Choose a service that offers direct deposits or that has pick-up locations close to where your recipient lives.
+Always make sure that the method of pick-up is the best option for your recipient.

 - Transfer methods.
-Most money-transfer services, whether a bank or a specialised service, offer online transfers, cash deposits or transfers over the phone.
+Most money transfer services, whether a bank or a specialized service, offer online transfers, cash deposits or transfers over the phone.

 - Transfer time.
-Depending on how quickly you need the money to land, you can choose between services that offer instant transfers or those that deliver between one and three business days.
+Depending on how quickly you need the money to reach your recipient, you can choose between services that offer instant transfers or those that deliver between one and three business days.
 With that said, banks can sometimes take up to five business days to send money overseas.

-The options for sending money from Australia to Switzerland
+The options for sending money from Canada to Switzerland

-Given the country’s status as a first world country and the stability of the Swiss franc, most money transfer services allow for transfers between Australia and Switzerland.
-You could easily send money from your Australian bank account, but the quickest and most cost-effective method may not be your bank but a specialised money transfer service.
+Given the country’s status as a first world country and the stability of the Swiss franc, most money transfer services allow for transfers between Canada and Switzerland.
+You could easily send money from your Canadian bank account, but the quickest and most cost-effective method may be a specialized money transfer service.

 Here are a few providers to consider:

 - World First.
-A reputed online money-transfer service, this company charges no transfer nor receiving fees.
-Money is deposited directly into the recipient’s account.
+A reputed online money-transfer service, this company doesn’t charge any transfer or receiving fees.
+Money is deposited directly into your recipient’s account.

-Do you need cash in an emergency whilst in Switzerland?
+Do you need access to emergency cash in Switzerland?

-If you need to send or receive cash in a hurry, there are a few options available to fast-track a transfer.
+If you need to send or receive cash in a hurry, there are a few options available to fast track a transfer.
+These options include:

 - The priority option.
 Some transfer services offer a priority sending option that delivers money more quickly than their standard option.
 Usually, this takes one business day to arrive and you will pay higher fees with a priority option.

 - Instant cash transfer.
 Services like MoneyGram and Western Union have agencies all over the world, sometimes several in one city.
-They offer instant deposits that land within an hour of transferring.
+They offer instant deposits that arrive within minutes or an hour of transferring.

 - Travel insurance.
-If you’ve suffered a medical emergency or been robbed whilst on holiday, you can claim from your travel insurance.
-This would require proof of identity, police reports, hospital records: if a quick cash boost is what you need, this may not be the solution for you.
+If you’ve suffered a medical emergency or have been robbed while on vacation, you can file a claim to your travel insurance company.
+This will likely require proof of identity, police reports, hospital records, etc. If a quick cash boost is what you need, this may not be the solution for you.

 Cash pickup locations for Western Union and MoneyGram in Switzerland

-Below you’ll find a few locations for Western Union and Moneygram agencies in Geneva and Zurich.
-Be sure to take along some positive identification.
-If you’re planning to receive a particularly large transfer, it’s a good idea to call ahead and make sure that they’re able to handle the transaction.
+Below, you’ll find a few locations for Western Union and Moneygram agencies in Geneva and Zurich.
+Be sure to take along some valid identification.
+If you’re planning to receive a particularly large transfer, it’s a good idea to call ahead and make sure that they’re able to give you all of the cash.
 Although Switzerland is relatively safe, try to take someone along with you when you go to collect your money.
 Always exercise caution when withdrawing money.

 Rue De Carouge 18